prisma/prisma/docs/prisma2-feedback.md

 - You're running into an error.
 - You have a question about something.
 - You expected something to work differently.
-- You are suprised by a certain behaviour.
+- You are surprised by a certain behavior.
 - The documentation on something isn't clear.
 - You wish there was documentation on something.

-If your issue relates to either Photon or Lift specifically, you can open an issue directly in the respective repos:
+If your issue relates to either Photon or Lift specifically, you can open an issue directly in the respective repositories:

 - [Open an issue for **Photon.js**](https://github.com/prisma/photonjs/issues/new)
 - [Open an issue for **Lift**](https://github.com/prisma/lift/issues/new)